loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 Before the OS command execution  result of the previous transformation stages is represented as a file with the name specified in *The request file source name* parameter; then it is recorded to the disc.
 Then the OS command is applied to this file and the output file is formed.
 The output file content is transferred to the next processing stage.

 If the values of *The request file source name* and *The resulting name of the request fileа* parameters are not specified, the files names will be generated according to randomly generated GUID (Globally Unique Identifier) without extension.
 These temporary files will be also placed into the folder with `Web.config`.
-They will be deleted after the processing.
+They will be deleted after the processing.c

 The files names can be also specified as a template with the usage of the `%guid%` construction.
 For example, based on the `"%guid%_reg.xml"` template randomly generated GUID will be inserted into the file name instead of `%guid%`.